sincezola/My-js-repository/README.md

 # My js repository
- I'm learning JS and documenting it here
+ I'm learning JS and documenting it her